The reality is simple. Phishing is more prevalent than ever before.

 Sam gets about 40 emails in her work account on a typical morning.
 She goes through the emails, deleting unwanted ones, reading ones of urgency, sending some out, scanning newsletters, opening shared documents, and checking her schedule for the day.
 All standard stuff.

 These days, however, Sam faces her inbox with grim determination.
 Two weeks ago, she was under attack by a team of hackers whose goal was to phish Sam’s company.
-Sam got an email with a link to another site that appeared to be almost identical to the company name, but the domain ended with “.org” when the site’s actual URL should have been “.com.”
+Sam got an email with a link to another site that appeared almost identical to the company name, but the domain ended with “.org” when the site’s URL should have been “.com.”

 Sam did not notice the subtle difference.
 After clicking on the link, she was directed to a page that looked like the original website, which asked her to input her username and password to exchange a downloadable document.
 Sam complied.